MoFarouk92/project_one_Epsilon/README.md

 # project_one_Epsilon
-Python project one -Thanos Project -Epsilon A1
+Python project one -Thanos Project -Epsilon AI